Modern Latin-Inspired Interiors & Resin Sculptures by Marcela Cure

 marcela cure

 I am an Interior Designer from Barranquilla, Colombia, and I focus mostly on designing collectibles and contemporary interiors for residential, hospitaly, and corporate projects.
-Through my multidimensional studio, I also create pieces that pull from a material exploration of mostly stone, resin, and wood, and my hand-sculpted and hand-cast sculptures tend to hint towards a celebration of the female spirit and the human form.
+Through my multidimensional studio, I also create collectible objects born from an exploration of art materials—primarily stone, resin, and wood, and my hand-sculpted and hand-cast sculptures tend to hint towards a celebration of the female spirit and the human form.

 designeers